HarimbolaSantatra/django-chat-app/README.md

 Activate redis and mysql server:

-	sudo systemctl start redis-server mysql
+	sudo systemctl start redis-server postgresql

+Create the postgresql database:

+	$ psql -U <username> -d django_chat
+	#CREATE DATABASE django_chat;

-Use the _dump.sql_ file to upload the MySQL table inside your MySQL database.
+Use the _psql-dump.sql_ file to upload the table inside the database.

-	mysql -u <username> -p < dump.sql
+	psql django_chat < psql-dump.sql

-Alternatively, if you want a clean database, you can skip this step and let migration create the database for you.
+Alternatively, if you want a clean database, you can skip the last step and let migration create the database for you.

 __Do not forget to correctly set up your _setting.py_ database settings.__

-Use the default username/password: root/root to login to the application and to Django admin page.
-Then feel free to add users here.
+### User
+The login system uses traditional Django authentication.
+TO add user, add Django superuser.

+	python manage.py createsuperuser

-## WebSocket
+## Branch
-WebSocket maintain a communication between session during a whole session, contrary to HTTP Request where one actor wait for a request before sending a response.
+- master
+- stable: use MySQL and no Vercel config files

 ## Resources
 - [Django Documentation][1]
 - A chat tutorial:  https://www.honeybadger.io/blog/django-channels-websockets-chat/

+### WebSocket
+WebSocket maintain a communication between session during a whole session, contrary to HTTP Request where one actor wait for a request before sending a response.
+- [WebSocket API][5]

 ### Channels tutorial
 - [Channels documentation][2]